bahamausa/mining-supply-chain-inventory-risk-sql/README.md

 - Category-level analysis showed concentrated risk in specific material groups
 - The findings suggest a need for tighter reorder planning, higher safety stock for critical items, and closer monitoring of supplier lead times

+### Business Impact
+Without proper intervention, these issues may lead to operational downtime, emergency procurement, and inefficient inventory allocation.

 ## Tools Used
 - PostgreSQL
 - GitHub (Project Documentation)